Victoria: Great Ocean Walk

 We head off from Melbourne and down the iconic Great Ocean Road stopping en-route at Anglesea for morning tea.
 We arrive in Apollo Bay around 11am and here we prepare for today’s walk.

-The last kilometre of the Great Ocean Walk takes you through to the Twelve Apostles Visitor Centre where you can view The Apostles up close.
-We’ll have our lunch here and then head back to Melbourne via Colac where we stop at a local cafe for a cuppa before arriving back in the city at approximately 5pm.
+The last kilometre of the Great Ocean Walk takes you through to the Twelve Apostles Visitor Centre where you can view The Apostles up close while you have your lunch.

 • Return transfers from Melbourne CBD